Parteek/tweetoptimizer/README.md

 **twitter predictor** predicts the best time to post for an account based on the followers last tweet.

+Here is the link to the app [demo](https://pacific-fjord-42934.herokuapp.com)
 ## Installation

 **Install gems**